John F. Harris

-John F. Harris is an American political journalist who is the co-founder and global editor-in-chief of Politico.
-With former partner Jim VandeHei, Harris founded Politico on January 23, 2007, and previously served as editor-in-chief until 2019.
+John F. Harris is an American political journalist who is the co-founder of Politico.
+With former partner Jim VandeHei, Harris founded Politico on January 23, 2007.
+He served as editor-in-chief from 2007 to 2019 and as global editor-in-chief from 2023 to 2026.
 Harris is the author of a book on Bill Clinton called The Survivor, and the co-author of The Way to Win: Clinton, Bush, Rove and How to Take the White House in 2008, with Mark Halperin.

 Early life and education

 Harris grew up in Pittsford, New York, where he attended Pittsford Sutherland High School.
 He graduated from Carleton College in 1985, where he studied American history.

 Career

 After graduating from college, Harris worked for The Washington Post for 21 years, having started as an intern.
 In 1990, he was transferred to the Post's Richmond bureau, covering Virginia politics during Douglas Wilder's governorship.
 He covered the Clinton White House from 1995 to 2001.
 In 2003, he was a guest scholar at the Brookings Institution.
 He became the Post's National Politics Editor in June 2005.
 Harris began "having conversations" in 2006 with fellow Post journalist Jim VandeHei about creating "a new publication about politics from the ground up".
 Those conversations led to the launch of Politico in 2007 under the Allbritton Communications banner.

 Harris was the editor-in-chief of Politico from 2007 to 2019, when he was succeeded by Matthew Kaminski.
-He became the global editor-in-chief in 2023.
+He was the global editor-in-chief from 2023 to 2026, after which he was succeeded by Jonathan Greenberger.